 Orthognathic surgery is necessary when the jaws don’t correctly meet each other and/or when the teeth don’t seem to fit proportionately with the jaws.
 Typically this is corrected by straightening the teeth with orthodontics and using corrective jaw surgery to re-position the misaligned jaw.
 This not only improves facial symmetry, but also ensures that your teeth can meet correctly and function properly.

 Who needs orthognathic surgery?

 People who will benefit from orthognathic surgery include those individuals with an improper bite or that have jaws that are incorrectly positioned.
 Jaw growth is a slow, gradual process and in some cases, the upper and lower jaws may grow at significantly different rates.
-The result can be a large amount of problems that can affect speech, chewing function, long-term oral health and appearance.
+The result of a misaligned jaw can be a large amount of problems that can affect speech, chewing function, long-term oral health and appearance.
 Jaw injuries and birth defects can also affect jaw alignment.
 Orthodontics alone can correct bite problems when only the teeth are involved.
-When jaws need to be re-positioned, orthognathic surgery may be necessary to correct the problem.
+When the jaws need to be re-positioned, orthognathic surgery may be necessary to correct the problem.